B3rt0oo/Lets_Eat/README.md

 # Lets Eat
-This project contains the Lets_Eat.py program for meal planning.
+This project was created for those moments where you simply cannot decide where to eat.